Welcome to Castlemaine Community House!

 Castlemaine Community House is a welcoming place, bringing people together to connect and strengthen our community.

 Be your own baker!
-This popular workshop is back on 25 October is fully booked.
+This popular workshop on 25 October is fully booked.
 We have started a waiting list for a course provisionally booked for 29 November.
 Come learn how to make scrumptious bread that you will be able to make in your own home, in your own time.
 There will be limited places for this one so book in early!
 More Details.

 It will be a “Peaceful Night” again on Wednesday 10 December this year, 7pm to 8.30pm at the Uniting Church Hall in Lyttleton Street.
 Joining the Peace Choir this year will be Penny Larkins & Carl Pannuzzo, The Chat-Warblers, Maine Song and The Blenders.
 All welcome!
 Entry by donation.
 More details.

 Castlemaine Community House’s Building Stronger Families Program at Loddon Prison lets children spend time with their dads who are in prison.
 We need your help to provide small gifts for the children at the Christmas party.
 We need new and unused items, small enough to go in a shoebox (which we wrap).

 Suggestions for little presents include: Stationery, Tennis balls, Footballs, etc., Jewellery, Nail Polishes, Toiletries – such as toothpaste, toothbrushes, washers etc., Beads and other craft items, Stickers, Colouring Books, Puzzles and Puzzle Books, Temporary Tattoos, Little toys.
 Please bring donations to the Community House or to community lunch!